 - Sober living

 Of the above types of rehab, each provides a different level of structure and organization.
-For example, in an inpatient treatment or a residential program, patients remain in a hospital setting or on a residential campus 24 hours per day and seven days per week for a designated period of time.
+For example, in an inpatient treatment or a inpatient program, patients remain in a hospital setting or on a inpatient campus 24 hours per day and seven days per week for a designated period of time.
 Generally these programs last 30, 60, or 90 days.

-What is rehab like each day in a residential program?
+What is rehab like each day in a inpatient program?

-For patients going into residential treatment, day-to-day life in rehab is more inclusive and structured than outpatient-based programs.
+For patients going into inpatient treatment, day-to-day life in rehab is more inclusive and structured than outpatient-based programs.
 Below is a general outline of a typical day in rehab:

 - Wake up at a set time